-The Schedule of Planned Costs to Audit Government Agencies sets out the annual work plan for the year ended March 31, 2018.
+The Schedule of Planned Costs to Audit Government Agencies sets out the annual work plan for the year ended March 31, 2019.
 The Schedule forms part of the audited financial forecast included in Section 3.2.
-The Schedule sets out the planned costs to audit and report on government agencies for the Office's fiscal year ended March 31, 2018 and comparative information.
+The Schedule sets out the planned costs to audit and report on government sector/agencies for the Office's fiscal year ended March 31, 2019 and comparative information.
+Section 4.6 sets out potential areas of focus for its performance work.